mParticle/docs/src/pages/integrations/adpredictive/feed/index.md

 title: Feed
 ---

-[AdPredictive](http://www.adpredictive.com) is a customer intelligence platform that empowers modern marketers to enhance business outcomes.
+[AdPredictive](http://www.adpredictive.com) unlocks a smarter approach to marketing with a powerful and transparent customer intelligence platform.
+We put simple, proven tools + data in the hands of marketers so they can deliver effective, sustainable growth.

 ## Enable the Integration